 Can I make dado cuts?

 Yes.
-SawStop saws support 8” dado stacks.
+SawStop saws support 8” dado stacks for the JSS Pro, Contractor Saws, Professional Cabinet Saws, and the Industrial Cabinet Saws.
 The optional dado brake cartridge must be used for dado cuts.
 It has a larger brake pawl designed to stop the multiple blades in a dado set.
 In addition, you will also need to purchase a zero-clearance insert for your dado stack.

 Can I use any 10″ standard blade or 8″ dado set with a SawStop saw?

 Any standard steel blade with steel or carbide teeth can be used.
 You should not use non-conductive blades or blades with non-conductive hubs or teeth (example: diamond blades).
 They will prevent the SawStop safety system from applying the electrical signal on the blade that is required to sense skin contact.
 Steel blades and dado sets with a lacquer finish or other coating on the teeth should not be used as the coating may inhibit or slow the speed at which the safety system detects skin contact.
 However, most coated blades do not cover the blade teeth.
 Those blades may be used on SawStop saws.
 Further, blades with depth-limiting shoulders may take longer to stop in the event of an accident than standard blades, and you could receive a more serious injury.
 Therefore, SawStop recommends using blades without depth-limiting shoulders.

 SawStop recommends only using 8” stacked dado sets, with a maximum thickness of 13/16”.
 “Wobble” dado sets are not recommended, as they may not engage correctly with the dado brake cartridge.
 Do not use dado sets with solid-plate interior chippers or blades with molding heads, as neither brake cartridge is designed to stop those blade types.

 What if my blades are not precisely 10” (or 8” dado stack)?